Terrace Gardening/Rooftop Gardening

 - Be prepared with all types of insects.

-- The Internet is the best source to get complete information about plant, seeds, pests and growing procedure.
+- The Internet is the best source to get complete information about plants, seeds, pests, and growing procedures.

 - After the rainy season, add some mild organic fertilizers with essential nutrients.
 As the rains wash away the nutrients in the soil.